Tomahawkd/tomahawkd.github.io/course/postgraduate/blockchain.md

   - It is held in a database called the UTXO set or UTXO pool.
 - It is locked to a specific address and may be scattered.
 - A wallet will aggregate the UTXO belonging to a single address

+The main **advantages** of an UTXO system are:
+- UTXO allows for Simple Payment Verification, where a client verifying payment does not need to download the entire Bitcoin blockchain.
+- This allows for multiple verification processes checking on different transactions can do so in parallel since they are checking on different inputs, which allows for greater scalability.
+- UTXO systems allow users to generate different system addresses for the outputs for each transaction, which supports privacy of transactions.

+The main **disadvantages** of UTXO are:
+- Apps built on top of the Bitcoin blockchain are limited in the amount of blockchain state they can impact.
+  This feature may be considered by some to be a security advantage, since it reduces the potential impact of programs running over the blockchain.
+- Each output is owned by one user (the user having the private key for that Bitcoin address), whereas use of smart contracts may often require outputs to be owned by multiple users.

 ## Standard Transactions
 These are based on what is needed to redeem the payment (ie, to satisfy the encumbrance)